alchemicalartist/nix-devcontainer/README.md

 for management of your development environments.
 Combination of a good base image and a best in class package manager, gives you versatile, reproduible and deterministic development environment that you can use everywhere.
+This is a fork of [xtruder/nix-devcontainer](github.com/xtruder/nix-devcontainer)

 ### Components